-While Tea Tree Oil may indeed have some antibacterial and antifungal properties, it is also poisonous when ingested in high concentrations.
-The poisonous compounds that tea tree oils contains are called turpenes.
-Due to the grooming and licking behavior of pets, there is a high chance of poisoning when tea tree oil is applied to the skin and fur of animals.
+While Tea Tree Oil may indeed have some antibacterial and anti-fungal properties, it is also poisonous when ingested in high concentrations.
+The poisonous compounds that tea tree oils contains are called terpenes.
+Due to the grooming and licking behaviour of pets, there is a high chance of poisoning when tea tree oil is applied to the skin and fur of animals.
 Concentrated Tea Tree Oil that is self diluted is especially dangerous as the dilution may not be correct.

 Tea Tree Oil poisoning can occur from skin exposure, oral ingestion or a combination of the two.

 Signs of poisoning can occur within 2-12 hours of ingestion and can include:

 - Vomiting and drooling